uwumarogie/ITBL-TEST/README.md

 **Objective:**
 - Implement programmatic navigation using Next.js hooks.
 - Utilize the `useNavigation` hook to push a new URL to the router.

-**Objective:**
-- Use catch-all routes to handle arbitrary paths.
-- Simulate fetching document content based on the pathname.